Customization vs. Personalization: What's the Difference?

 For example, prospective students are going to look for information about:

 Make it easy for students to contact admissions advisors or recruitment specialists when they contact you to gather more information, submit an application, and apply for scholarships.
-Don’t let clunky communications be the factor that sways a prospective applicant away from your institution, into the arms of a rival university.
+Don't let clunky communications be the factor that sways a prospective applicant away from your institution into the arms of a rival university.

 Going the Extra Mile

 Whether the students are the first in their family to go to college or if they are a legacy student for your college, you want to make their entire experience of your school the best it can be.
-Answering common questions about your college campus, housing, financial aid, and academic offerings in a dedicated blog can help your college reach more visitors and answer their questions without them having to call for more information.
-It also gives your college the ability to have another touchpoint with your visitors.
+Answering common questions about your college campus, housing, financial aid, and academic offerings in a dedicated blog can help your college reach more visitors and answer their questions without having to call for more information.
+It also allows your college to have another touchpoint with your visitors.